Quasi-Newton Methods for Machine Learning: Forget the Past, Just Sample: Introduction

-In order to alleviate these issues, stochastic Newton \cite{byrd2011use,martens2010deep,bollapragada2016exact,Roosta-Khorasani2018,xu2017newton} and stochastic quasi-Newton \cite{schraudolph2007stochastic,byrd2016stochastic,curtis2016self,mokhtari2015global,gower2016stochastic,berahas2016multi,keskar2016adaqn} methods have been proposed.
+In order to alleviate these issues, stochastic Newton \cite{byrd2011use,martens2010deep,bollapragada2016exact,Roosta-Khorasani2018,xu2017newton} and stochastic quasi-Newton \cite{schraudolph2007stochastic,byrd2016stochastic,curtis2016self,mokhtari2015global,gower2016stochastic,berahas2016multi,keskar2016adaqn,berahas2017robust,jahani2019scaling,jahani2020sonia} methods have been proposed.
 These methods attempt to combine the speed of Newton's method and the scalability of first-order methods by incorporating curvature information in a judicious manner, and have proven to work well for several machine learning tasks \cite{berahas2017investigation,xu2017second}.

-With the advances in distributed and GPU computing, it is now possible to go beyond stochastic Newton and quasi-Newton methods and use large batches to compute function, gradient and Hessian vector products in order to train machine learning models.
+With the advances in distributed and GPU computing, it is now possible to go beyond stochastic Newton and quasi-Newton methods and use large batches, or even the full dataset, to compute function, gradient and Hessian vector products in order to train machine learning models.
 In the large batch regime, one can take advantage of parallel and distributed computing and fully utilize the capabilities of GPUs.
-However, researchers have observed that \textit{well-tuned} first-order methods (e.g., ADAM) are more effective than full batch methods (e.g., LBFGS) for large-scale applications \cite{hardt2016train,keskar2016large}.
+However, researchers have observed that \textit{well-tuned} first-order methods (e.g., ADAM) are far more effective than full batch methods (e.g., LBFGS) for large-scale applications \cite{hardt2016train,keskar2016large}.

 Nevertheless, in this paper we focus on (full) batch methods that incorporate local second-order (curvature) information of the objective function.
-These methods mitigate the effects of ill-conditioning, avoid or diminish the need for hyper-parameter tuning, have enough concurrency to take advantage of parallel computing, and, due to requiring fewer iterations enjoy low communication costs.
+These methods mitigate the effects of ill-conditioning, avoid or diminish the need for hyper-parameter tuning, have enough concurrency to take advantage of parallel computing, and, due to requiring fewer iterations enjoy low communication costs in distributed computing environments.
 Specifically, we focus on quasi-Newton methods \cite{nocedal_book}; methods that construct curvature information using first-order (gradient) information.
 We propose two variants of classical quasi-Newton methods that sample a small number of random points at every iteration to build (inverse) Hessian approximations.

 We are motivated by the results presented in Figure \ref{MotivationFigure} that illustrate the performance (for 10 different starting points) of several stochastic and deterministic, first- and second-order methods on a toy neural network classification task, given budget; see Section \ref{sec:num_res} for details.
 As is clear from the results, first-order methods converge very slowly, and sometimes even fail to achieve 100\% accuracy.
 Similarly, classical quasi-Newton methods are also slow or stagnate.
 On the other hand, methods that use the true Hessian are able to converge in very few iterations from all starting points.
 This seems to suggest that for some neural network training tasks second-order information is important, and that the curvature information captured by classical quasi-Newton methods may not be adequate or useful.